Agpancho360/lasertag-project/README.md

 # Title: Laser Tag Project - Team 13 "CTRL Freaks"

 ## Description: This application is a scoreboard for Photon Lasertag.
 The application keeps track of player entries as well as the current running game score.
 The application is written in Python with TKINTER.

 # Building the project

 1. Run this command in the terminal ```pip install supabase``` to download the supabase client
 2. Run this command in the terminal ```pip3 install customtkinter``` to download the UI library
+3. 2.
+Run this command in the terminal ```pip install pygame``` to use sound
-3. Run the following command to run the project
+4. Run the following command to run the project
    * For Window users
       * ```./starter.bat```
    * For Mac users